discosat/disco_gnuradio/README.md

 GNU Radio 3.10.x

-gr-satellites, url: https://github.com/daniestevez/gr-satellites (just pull the main branch)
+gr-satellites, url: https://github.com/daniestevez/gr-satellites (just pull the main branch) gr-predict-doppler, url: https://github.com/ghostop14/gr-gpredict-doppler (for Doppler correction on TX - just disable the block if not needed)

 Note: most of the custom blocks are embedded python blocks, which means that no other out-of-tree modules (OOT) are nessescary.
 The source code for each block can be viewed and modified by opening the block in GRC.